afsh7n/crawly/README.md

 # Crawly Automation

 **Crawly Automation** is a lightweight, modular, and extensible web crawling framework built on top of Puppeteer.
-Whether you need to scrape data, automate browser interactions, or manage multiple requests efficiently, Crawly Automation simplifies the process.
+Whether you need to scrape data, automate browser interactions, manage CAPTCHAs, or handle advanced data extraction, Crawly Automation simplifies the process.

 ---